-When I got to college, I continued the pattern focusing 100% my attention my classes. avoiding most gatherings social and interactions due to my feelings of "differentness" and inadequacy in relating to other people.
+When I got to college, I continued the pattern of focusing 100% of attention on my my classes, avoiding most social gatherings and interactions due to my feelings of "differentness" and inadequacy in relating to other people.

 As a junior, I started dating a graduate student.
 I shared my abuse history with him.
 He was a recovering alcoholic and attended AA meetings and he encouraged me to get help.
 With his support, I went to the counseling center at the college and, after a couple of tries, connected with a female counselor who was able to start helping me.
 She got me into a small, therapist facilitated women's group for survivors.
 Also with my boyfriend's support, I started attending Survivors of Incest Anonymous (SIA) meetings.